-As policy-makers are particularly interested in people reporting the highest or lowest levels of personal well-being, looking at the ratings in this way helps to shed more light on these groups.Back to table of contents
+As policy-makers are particularly interested in people reporting the highest or lowest levels of personal well-being, looking at the ratings in this way helps to shed more light on these groups.

-For example, in the 'First ONS Annual Experimental Personal Well-being Results', the data were published data for the first time on smaller geographic areas such as unitary authorities and counties.
-To ensure that the estimates were based on larger sample sizes, the ratings on the 0-10 scale were divided into two groups rather than four.
-For the questions about life satisfaction, the sense of whether what one does in life is worthwhile, and happiness yesterday, the ratings were grouped together in the following way:
+For example, in the First ONS Annual Experimental Personal Well-being Results, the data were published data for the first time on smaller geographic areas such as unitary authorities and counties.
+To ensure that the estimates were based on larger sample sizes, the ratings on the 0 to 10 scale were divided into two groups rather than four.
+For the questions about life satisfaction, feeling that the things done in life are worthwhile, and happiness yesterday, the ratings were grouped together in the following way:

-0 to 6 (low / medium) and
+- 0 to 6 (low to medium)

-7 to 10 (high / very high).
+- 7 to 10 (high to very high)

-0 to 3 (very low / low) and
+0 to 3 (very low to low)

-4 to 10 (medium / high).
+4 to 10 (medium to high)

-A different approach was taken in the October 2013 statistical bulletin, ‘Personal Well-being Across the UK’.
-In this case, the data was published for more local areas for the first time such as unitary authority/local authority level.
-Instead of combining groups to create a larger sample sizes, the decision was taken to suppress the data where it did not meet pre-defined quality standards (based on the size of the coefficient of variation).Back to table of contents
+A different approach was taken in the October 2013 statistical bulletin, Personal Well-being Across the UK.
+In this case, the data were published for more local areas for the first time such as unitary authority and local authority level.
+Instead of combining groups to create larger sample sizes, the decision was taken to suppress the data where it did not meet pre-defined quality standards (based on the size of the coefficient of variation).Back to table of contents

 Contact details for this Methodology